Before starting this stage you will already have assessed and determined the successful tenderers at the Selection Stage.

 - Your Organisation can demonstrate best value in the tender process

 Tender evaluation can only take place once the deadline for tender submissions has passed.
 The time taken to evaluate the returned submissions will vary from project to project.
 This will depend on the complexity and the number of responses received.
 You should aim to provide approximate timescales for this stage as part of the Invitation to Tender (ITT) document.

 An evaluation panel of at least two people should be established.
-The panel should consist of individuals with technical ability to evaluate tenders This may or may not include the Procurement Officer.
+The panel should consist of individuals with the technical ability to evaluate tenders.
+This may or may not include the buyer.
 Ideally the panel membership will be consistent throughout the entire process including presentations and site visits.

 The panel members should read and score the quality/technical aspects of the tenders independently.
-They should use the pre-defined evaluation criteria and scoring system, prior to a moderation meeting taking place.
+They must use the pre-defined evaluation criteria and scoring system, prior to a moderation meeting taking place.

 At the moderation meeting the evaluators come together to agree the final scores.
 The process to agree the final scores must be fully transparent and documented.
 You should evaluate the commercial aspects of the tenders separately, including the Price Evaluation.

 As a matter of good practice, no member of the evaluation panel should assess both the quality/technical elements and the commercial elements of the tender.

 The evaluation criteria and scoring methodology should have been determined as part of the Develop Documents stage and published to tenderers in the Invitation to Tender (ITT).